ket.gates

 Quantum gate definitions.

-All quantum gates take one or more Quant as input and return them at the end.
-This allows for concatenating quantum operations.
+All quantum gates accept one or more Quant objects as input and return them unchanged, enabling method chaining:

 from ket import *